pippyn/icloud3/Readme.md

 ### Accessing Attributes in Automations and in Lovelace

-Automations can access the attribute value directly using the `states.attributes.attributename` statement.
-The third trigger in the example below will trigger the `gary_arrives_home` automation when distance goes below .25:
+Automations can access the attribute's value using the `states.attributes.attributename` statement.
+The third trigger in the example below will trigger the `gary_arrives_home` automation when the distance goes below .25.

 ```
 # Example yaml (automation.yaml)